pgeu/pgeu-system/docs/confreg/schedule.md

 :	The room selected for this schedule, if any.

 Can feedback
-:   Indicates if feedback can be given on this session
+:   Indicates if feedback can be given on this session.

 Skill level
-:   Skill level of this session (if enabled at the conference level)
+:   Skill level of this session (if enabled at the conference level).

 Tags
 :   [Tags](#tags) for this session